siddharth1012/clock/README.md

 # clock
-It is a repository on making of a clock website.
+This simple javascript code can make an analog clock with html file.